Canada Express Entry

 For individuals who are about to get married, the main applicant can create an Express Entry profile and then get married after receiving the invitation and submitting the documents, adding their spouse to the application.
 In this case, there will be no deduction from the application score.
 However, the processing of the application may take a bit longer.

-Necessary documents for Canada’s Express Entry visa
+Required Documents for Express Entry

 To immigrate through Express Entry, you need to submit the following documents to obtain your Express Entry visa.
 All required documents for this program must be uploaded online in the system, and paper copies are not necessary.